I'm a provider

 Please enter a username and password.

-DESCRIPTIONAn integrated system providing magnetic resonance imaging (MRI)-guided focused ultrasound (MRgFUS) treatment is proposed as a noninvasive therapy for uterine fibroids and for pain palliation of bone metastases.
-MRgFUS is also being investigated for the treatment of other benign and malignant tumors.
+DESCRIPTIONAn integrated system providing magnetic resonance-guided focused ultrasound (MRgFUS) treatment is proposed as a noninvasive therapy for uterine fibroids and for pain palliation of bone metastases.
+MRgFUS is also being investigated as a treatment of other benign and malignant tumors.

 For treating pain associated with bone metastases, the other FDA approved indication, the aim of MRgFUS treatment is to destroy nerves in the bone surface surrounding the tumor.
 Metastatic bone disease is one of the most common causes of cancer pain.
 Existing treatments include conservative measures (e.g., massage, exercise), pharmacologic agents (e.g., analgesics, bisphosphonates, corticosteroids).
 For patients who fail the above treatments, standard care is use of external beam radiotherapy.
 However, a substantial proportion of patients have residual pain after radiotherapy, and there is a need for alternative treatments for these patients.
 (One option, radiofrequency ablation, is addressed in related medical policy Radiofrequency Ablation of Miscellaneous Solid Tumors Excluding Liver Tumors).